wota-n/wota-n/README.md

-Current working as a Junior Cloud Engineer
+Currently working as a Junior Cloud Engineer